353d Bombardment Squadron: Return to the United States

+Strategic Air Command

 It was reactivated in 1946 as a Strategic Air Command B-29 strategic bombardment squadron.
-It was deployed to Fürstenfeldbruck AB, Germany, July–August 1948; to RAF Station Scrampton, England, October 1948 – January 1949; and to RAF Stations Lakenheath and Sculthorpe, May–November 1950 for "show of force" missions in Europe as a result of the Berlin Blockade by the Soviet Union and rising Cold War tensions in Europe.
+It was deployed to Fürstenfeldbruck Air Base, Germany, July–August 1948; to RAF Scampton, England, October 1948 – January 1949; and to RAF Stations Lakenheath and Sculthorpe, May–November 1950 for "show of force" missions in Europe as a result of the Berlin Blockade by the Soviet Union and rising Cold War tensions in Europe.
 The squadron was deployed to Far East Air Forces in February 1951, flying combat missions over North Korea, and attacking strategic industrial and military targets during the Korean War.

 The squadron returned to the United States in June 1952, equipped with YRB-47B Stratojet long-range reconnaissance aircraft.
 It was used for strategic reconnaissance missions until 1953, when production RB-47E aircraft were received.
 It flew reconnaissance missions on a worldwide basis.
 Operations of the unit were still classified.
-It was suspected that the squadron was deployed frequently to Thule AB, Greenland and flew missions deep into the heart of the Soviet Union, taking a photographic and radar recording of the routes attacking SAC B-52 bombers would follow to reach their targets.
+It was suspected that the squadron was deployed frequently to Thule Air Base, Greenland and flew missions deep into the heart of the Soviet Union, taking a photographic and radar recording of the routes attacking SAC B-52 bombers would follow to reach their targets.

 The squadron was inactivated in 1964 with phaseout of the B-47 from the inventory.